-The pelvic diaphragm is a muscular partition between the true pelvis and the perineum.
-It creates the gutter-shaped pelvic floor.
+A muscular partition between the true pelvis and the perineum is known as pelvic diaphragm.
+A gutter-shaped pelvic floor is created by this diaphragm.
 It’s created by the large levator ani and small coccygeus muscles of 2 sides and their covering fasciae.
-It’s incomplete anteriorly to enable passage for the urethra in the males, and the urethra and vagina in the females.
+Its structure is incomplete anteriorly to allow passage of urethra in the males and vagina in the females.

 The pelvic diaphragm gives main support to the pelvic viscera and has a sphincteric actions on the rectum and vagina.
-It also helps in raising the intra abdominal pressure during defecation, micturition, and parturition.
+The intra abdominal pressure during defecation, micturition, and parturition is raised with its help.

 The pelvic diaphragm presents these openings: